Picovoice/picovoice/demo/react-native-clock/README.md

 # React Native Clock with Voice Commands

-To run the PicoClock app you'll first need to install yarn and setup your React Native environment.
+To run the PicoClock app you'll first need to install yarn and set up your React Native environment.
 For this, please refer to [React Native's documentation](https://reactnative.dev/docs/environment-setup).
 Once your environment has been set up, you can run the following commands from this repo location.

 ## AccessKey